Agency Name: CMH for Central Michigan

 10 paid holidays

-The above statements are intended to describe the general nature and level of work being performed by people assigned this title.
+The above statements are intended to describe the general nature and level of work being performed by individuals assigned this title.
 They are not to be construed as an exhaustive list of all job duties performed by personnel so classified.
-They are not intended to limit or in any way modify the right of supervisors to assign, direct, and control the work of employees under their supervision.
+They are not intended to limit or in ay way modify the right of supervisors to assign, direct, and control the work of employees under their supervision.
 The above statements will also incorporate knowledge about and actively support: 1) culturally competent recovery based practices, 2) person-centered planning, and 3) a trauma informed culture of safety to aid consumers in the recovery process as applicable to the work performed.

 CONDITIONS OF EMPLOYMENT